Is Milk Just for Kids? No! The Anti-Aging Benefits of Milk

 Fill Nutrient Gaps

 Older adults tend to undereat certain nutrients, including protein and vitamin B12.
 Unfortunately, inadequate intake of these key nutrients can lead to unsavory outcomes, like frailty and weakness.
-Specifically in the case of protein, consuming enough of this macro is important to prevent the loss of lean muscle mass that occurs naturally with age.
+Specifically in the case of protein, consuming enough of this is important to prevent the loss of lean muscle mass that occurs naturally with age.

 Milk contains protein and vitamin B12, helping prevent nutritional gaps in a simple and accessible way.